 MUST-TRY GEORGIAN DISHES

-STARTERS / SIDES
+GEORGIAN STARTERS / SIDES

-Khinkali (or hinkali, xinkali) refers to meat-filled dumplings made with knobs of dough filled with a brothy mixture of pork and beef (or lamb).
+Khinkali (or hinkali, xinkali) refers to Georgian meat-filled soup dumplings made with knobs of dough filled with a brothy mixture of pork and beef (or lamb).
 They can be made with other fillings as well like vegetables, mashed potatoes, mushrooms, and cheese, but the most common versions are stuffed with spiced ground meat.

 To prepare, the uncooked meat mixture is wrapped inside the dough.
-When the dumplings are cooked, the juices from the meat become trapped inside the dumpling.
+When the soup dumplings are cooked, the juices from the meat become trapped inside the dumpling.
 Warm water or broth is often added to the meat mixture to make it even juicier.

 Khinkali are similar to Shanghainese xiao long bao, except they’re boiled instead of steamed and made with a thicker skin.
 They’re also consumed a little differently.